 It will also develop programming and healthcare career options for young adult learners by strengthening AHS’ partnership with the Alameda County’s Health Care Services Agency’s (ACHCSA’s) Emergency Medical Technician (EMTs) and Health Coach training programs which provide health career training opportunities for young adults from low-income backgrounds.

 About our funder for this initiative, The Atlantic Philanthropies: The Atlantic Philanthropies is dedicated to bringing about lasting changes in the lives of disadvantaged and vulnerable people.
-Atlantic is a limited-life foundation that will complete grantmaking in 2016.
+Atlantic is a limited-life foundation that completed grantmaking in 2016.
 To learn more, please visit: www.atlanticphilanthropies.org.